alphagov/govuk-developer-docs/source/manual/conventions-for-rails-applications.html.md

 The conventional place to store secrets for a GOV.UK Rails application is `config/secrets.yml`.
-All production secrets should be populated with an environment variable; for dev and test environments it's preferred to leave a usable dummy default if an actual secret isn't needed ([example][secrets-example]).
+All production secrets should be populated with an environment variable; for dev and test environments it's preferred to leave a usable placeholder default if an actual secret isn't needed ([example][secrets-example]).

 We haven't migrated to using the [encrypted `config/credentials.yml.enc`